 Once you have finished sorting the largest files, switch to the Trash section and remove them.* A pop-up window will appear to confirm your action.
 Tap on “Delete.”

-For your convenience, Phone Cleaner can display files in the “Biggest” section as a list sorted by either size or date.
+For your convenience, Phone Cleaner for Media Files can display files in the “Biggest” section as a list sorted by either size or date.
 Use the appropriate icon in the top-left corner to sort files as you wish.
 To switch the preview mode between the Coverflow and List displays, tap the square icon in the top right corner.

 Preview your media files, then just tap on unneeded ones and they will automatically be moved to the Trash.
 To permanently delete them, you can go to the Trash or just press the “Remove Selected” button.